stevenxchung/OMSCS-Notes/CS 7638 - AI4R/Lesson 01 - Localization Overview.md

 We may measure the information gained or lost with **entropy** (measures the amount of information in our distribution):

 $\sum p(x_i) * log(p(x_i)\\$

+## Localization Summary

+What did we learn in this lesson?

+- Localization maintains a function over all possible places an object of interest might be where each cell has an associated probability value (_belief_)
+- The _measurement_ update function can be generalized into a _product_ followed by normalization
+- _Motion_ is a _convolution_ (for each possible location after the motion, we guess where the object of interest might have come from and collect the corresponding probabilities)